PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Experimental Settings

 \subsection{Hyperparameter Tuning}

-To achieve optimal performance and efficient training, we carefully tuned several hyperparameters.
-The initial learning rate was set to 0.001, and a learning rate reduction strategy was employed where, if the validation Dice coefficient remained constant for five consecutive epochs, the learning rate was reduced to 20\% of its current value.
-This process continued until the learning rate reached a minimum value of $1 \times 10^{-9}$.
-To prevent overfitting, an early stopping criterion was implemented, where training was halted if the validation Dice coefficient did not improve for 10 consecutive epochs.
-Additionally, model checkpointing was used during training to save the model's weights whenever an improvement in the validation Dice coefficient was observed, ensuring the best-performing model configuration was preserved for final evaluation.
+To achieve optimal performance and stable convergence, several hyperparameters were carefully tuned.
+The initial learning rate was set to 0.001.
+A dynamic learning rate reduction strategy was used.
+If the validation Dice coefficient plateaued for five consecutive epochs, the learning rate was reduced to 20\% of its current value, continuing until it reached a minimum of $1 \times 10^{-9}$.
+An early-stopping mechanism was implemented to prevent overfitting.
+Training terminated if the validation Dice coefficient did not improve for 10 consecutive epochs.
+Additionally, model checkpointing was employed to save the weights corresponding to the highest validation Dice score, ensuring that the best configuration was retained for final evaluation.